davidhozic/discord-advertisement-framework/docs/thesis/sl/abstract.rst

 it is reasonable to conclude that the project is of significant practical value.

-**Keywords:** Non-fungible tokens, automatic advertising, shilling, Python, graphical interface, remote access, saving to file, documentation, automatic testing, advertising framework, message logging, design and development.
+**Keywords:** Non-fungible tokens, automatic advertising, shilling, Python, graphical interface, remote access, saving to file, documentation, automatic testing, advertisement framework, message logging, design and development.

 .. raw:: latex